-https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger
+$\underline{\text{https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger}}$

-Creating microservices based on Domain-Driven Design (DDD) and Command-Query Separation (CQS) patterns
+Creating advanced Domain-Driven Design (DDD) and Command-Query Separation (CQS) based microservices

 Most of the techniques or practices explained for simple data-driven microservices like how to implement an ASP.NET Core Web API service or how to expose Swagger metadata with Swashbuckle are also applicable to the more advanced microservices implemented internally with DDD patterns.
 Therefore, this section is an extension of the previous sections as most of the practices explained before can also apply here.